Server recovery

 Change the boot kernel

-You can change the boot kernel for each OS and recover the server as follows:
+To change the boot kernel for each OS and recover the server, follow these steps:

 Change the CentOS boot kernel